Tohmua/Consolidare/README.md

 # Consolidare
-This tool tries to make merging two "things" of any type easy and automated in an (hopefully) less opinionated fashion.
+This tool tries to make merging multiple "things" of any type easy and automated in an (hopefully) less opinionated fashion.

 ### Install
 `composer require Tohmua/Consolidare`